Skip to content

 Last Updated:

-Consistent overhead byte stuffing (COBS) is an encoding algorithm for framing serial data which provides a consistent, guaranteed maximum overhead per quanta of data (i.e. fixed amount of overhead per n bytes of data).
-Framing allows the use of a special byte value which can be used mark the end of the packet, so that a decoder on the other end of a serial communication bus/network can reliably split up one packet from the next and decode the data.
+Consistent overhead byte stuffing (COBS) is a byte-stuffing algorithm for framing serial data which provides a consistent, guaranteed maximum overhead per quanta of data (i.e. fixed amount of overhead per n bytes of data).
+Framing allows the use of a special byte value which can be used to mark the end of the packet, so that a decoder on the other end of a serial communication bus/network can reliably split up one packet from the next and decode the data.
+It is commonly paired with one of the many serialization formats (e.g. Protocol Buffers, MessagePack, CBOR, plain C struct) used in embedded systems to send data over a serial link.

 The Encoding/Decoding Process

-COBS encoding transforms bytes in the range [0, 255] to [1, 255] so that 0x00 (or any other one byte) can be used to unambiguously mark the end of the packet.
+COBS encoding produces an output stream of bytes in the range [1, 255] (i.e. containing no 0x00) so that 0x00 (or any other one byte) can be used to unambiguously mark the end of the packet.
 The encoding process is best explained with a diagram as below:

 A step-by-step diagram of the COBS encoding process.